Best CRM for Small Business

-Cloud-based CRMs are generally more economical and flexible for small businesses compared to on-premise solutions.
-These solutions are pay-as-you-go which typically means a far lower upfront investment.
+Cloud-based CRMs are generally more economical and flexible for small businesses than on-premise solutions.
+These systems are pay-as-you-go, which typically means a far lower upfront investment.
 As they are provided by third parties, you don’t have to hire an IT team to manage the product and ensure it works.
 Instead, the company that provides the software will keep everything running and provide tech support.

 How will the CRM complement your existing workflow?

-If you plan to grow your business, consider whether the CRM will grow with you and if it’s affordable to scale up.
-Some CRMs charge you depending on how many customers and contacts you have, so you’ll need to budget for expected growth.
-Also, find out how many of your employees can use the CRM.
-Some CRMs have limits on the number of people (users), or you may need to pay for a minimum number of users regardless of how many employees you have.
+If you plan to grow your business, consider whether the CRM will grow with you and what the associated costs will be.
+For example, some CRMs charge you depending on how many customers and contacts you have.
+This can leave you with a hefty bill as you attract more clients.
+Also, consider how many employees can use the CRM.
+Some CRMs limit the number of people that can use them, while others have a minimum number of users you need to pay for.

 What extra features do you need (and will you have to pay for them)?

-CRM software typically provides a ton of extra features.
-These include sales pipelines, marketing automation, email marketing, automated reminders and notifications, and more.
-Consider which ones you really need when choosing your CRM.
+CRM software typically provides a slew of extra features.
+These include sales pipelines, marketing automation, email marketing, and more.
+Consider which ones you need when choosing your CRM.
 Also, be aware that these features aren’t always free.
 Sometimes you will have to pay more on top of your basic subscription for these extras.
 Consider how much you want to pay for your software and choose a CRM that fits your budget.
-The last thing you want is to choose a basic CRM that’s affordable, but then becomes unaffordable when you need more advanced functionality.

 Our free guide explains everything you should consider when choosing a CRM.